High School Transition Frequently Asked Questions

 A: The PSAT test is typically administered to all District 200 8th graders in late September or early October.
 For the 2019-20 school year, it was administered on Friday, October 22, 2021.
 Results typically arrive to the school after winter break and are sent home in mid-January.

 Q: What are the expectations of the A-level courses versus I-level?

 A: All students, regardless of level, are expected to work hard, show initiative, participate in class, contribute positively to a collaborative group, demonstrate independence, and be self-motivated.
 In addition, A-level students are typically independent learners who have scores in the upper quartile, are strong readers and writers, are able to work with peers to think critically and analyze data, and demonstrate original and creative thinking in class discussions and assignments.
 Please note: Students who wish to take A-Level Chemistry in 9th grade must have successfully completed Fast-Paced Biology and Fast-Paced Geometry at the 8th grade level.

-Q: What do I do if I have questions about by child’s placement?
+Q: What do I do if I have questions about my child’s placement?

 A: 8th grade teachers make placement recommendations based on the data listed above.
 These recommendations are based on years of student achievement data and are designed to place students in the courses where they will be appropriately challenged and successful.
-If you have questions regarding your child’s placement in a particular subject area, contact the high school department chair for that subject area.
+If you have questions regarding your child’s placement in a particular subject area, contact the high school department chair for that subject area BY FEBRUARY 9, 2022.

 Dr. Craig Lawrence

 Amee Noethe firstname.lastname@example.org 784-7200 ext 8709Q: What should I consider when reviewing my child’s placement?